andrewvanovernl/andrewvanovernl/README.md

 - See my Updated portfolio here!
 Much more styling https://subtle-tapioca-8e00d2.netlify.app/
 - 📫  You can contact me at AndrewVanoverNL@gmail.com
 - 🧠 I'm learning Back-End Development, PHP, and more React
-- I am a hard worker and I am spending all my time codeing!
+- I am a hard worker and I am spending all my time coding!